-University of Tennessee Interim President
+University of Tennessee President

 Boyd is the first in his family to graduate from college.
-He earned a bachelor’s of science degree in business with an emphasis on industrial management from UT Knoxville.
+He earned a bachelor’s degree in business with an emphasis on industrial management from UT Knoxville.
 He also earned a master’s degree in liberal studies with a focus on foreign policy from the University of Oklahoma.

 When not working for UT, Boyd enjoys running and has run more than 85 half marathons and 50 full marathons, including one in Antarctica.
 But his favorite time is spent as Jenny’s husband of 38 years, father to his two sons, and being Poppi to his two granddaughters.